Basement humidity: why it happens and what to do

 There are four main reasons why a basement is humid or wet:

-3. A problem related to the water vapor that runs through your walls.
+3. Problem related to water vapour that runs through your walls

 How to prevent water infiltration in a basement

-If you want to prevent water infiltration from crossing your foundation and making your way to the inside of your property, there are two preventative practices to follow:
+If you want to prevent water infiltration from penetrating your foundation and making its way inside your property, there are two preventative measures to take:

-1. From the outside, apply a waterproof coating or membrane to the basement walls.
+• Apply a waterproof coating or membrane to the outside basement walls.

-Note: basement waterproofing is not a DIY job.
-It is a difficult and complex project that should only be supported by professionals in this field.
+Note Basement waterproofing is not a DIY job.
+It is a difficult and complex project that should be supported by professionals in this field.
 These specialized contractors have the knowledge and skills to waterproof a basement with specialized equipment for this type of task.
-Our Renovation Advisors can provide with no fees, Verified Contractor recommendations to execute the work according to the rules of the art.
+Our Renovation Advisors can provide Verified Contractor recommendations so you can find the right professional to perform the work in accordance with industry standards.

-2. Install a French drain around the foundation, which will discharge excess water away from your home.
+• Install a French drain around the foundation, which will discharge excess water away from your home.
 You can look at our article about French drain costs to get a better idea of the price.
 Before the 1970s, it wasn’t mandatory to have a French drain around one’s house.
 If the slope from your house is negative and your house was built before the 1970s, it is at risk of water accumulation.
-It is possible that your home has water infiltration through its foundations.
+It’s possible that your home is experiencing water infiltration through its foundations.
 It would, therefore, be important to correct the situation quickly.

 That said, even if you have a French drain, it’s worth noting that its average life is estimated at around 20-25 years.
 After this time, it may be that it’s clogged with dirt and mud or pierced by branches and that it no longer rejects water as it did in its early years.
 It’s also possible to level the ground around your house by adding soil or clay to raise the slope of your home and reduce the risk of infiltration.